Huji/tofawiki/README.md

-# Tofawiki
+# tofawiki
-It's source of the tofawiki service at tofawiki.wmflabs.org
+`tofawiki` is a service currently available at tofawiki.wmflabs.org which helps users more conveniently translate articles from English Wikipedia into Persian and save them in Persian Wikipedia (a.k.a.
+Wikifa).

 ## Server